Macro syntax

 %{?macro_name:value}

-can be used for this purpose. %{?macro_name:value} is expanded to “value” if “macro_name” is defined, otherwise it is expanded to the empty string. %{?!macro_name:value} is the negative variant.
-It is expanded to “value” if “macro_name” not is defined.
+can be used for this purpose. %{?macro_name:value} is expanded to “value” if “macro_name” is defined, otherwise it is expanded to the empty string. %{!?macro_name:value} negates the test.
+It is expanded to “value” if macro_name is not defined.
 Otherwise it is expanded to the empty string.

 Frequently used conditionally expanded macros are e.g. Define a macro if it is not defined: